0zheermao0/carbon_chessboard/datasets/README.roboflow.txt

 * Resize to 640x640 (Stretch)

 The following augmentation was applied to create 3 versions of each source image:
+* Equal probability of one of the following 90-degree rotations: none, clockwise, counter-clockwise, upside-down
 * Random brigthness adjustment of between -25 and +25 percent
-* Salt and pepper noise was applied to 1 percent of pixels
+* Random exposure adjustment of between -25 and +25 percent